Mike Piazza is one of the hardest-hitting catchers of all time and one of the legends of the game.[lwptoc]

-He was inducted into the Baseball Hall of Fame in 2016 after a 16-year career which took him from New York to Los Angeles to a brief stint in Florida.
+He was inducted into the Baseball Hall of Fame in 2016 after a 16-year career that took him from New York to Los Angeles to a brief stint in Florida.

 Originally selected as a favor to his father, Piazza was doing batting practice with the legendary Ted Williams from a very young age and it clearly all paid off as it was Piazza’s bat that was his best attribute.